shreyas-nikam/68714c985887adf827c47d2f/README.md

 This project is a Streamlit-based interactive lab designed to explore various operational risk measurement approaches.
 It provides hands-on tools for data validation, comparative analysis against benchmarks, visualization of risk profiles, and analysis of cost variability within trading operations.

 The lab serves as a practical companion to theoretical concepts, demonstrating how data and analytical tools can be used to quantify, visualize, and understand operational risks and process efficiency.
-It highlights different "means of measurement" for operational risk management quality, connecting technical implementations to business value and strategic interpretation, referencing concepts often discussed in operational risk management handbooks.
+It highlights different "means of measurement" for operational risk management quality, connecting technical implementations to business value and strategic interpretation.

 ## Features